davidalger/capistrano-magento2/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
-Make the neccesary changes, then run `bundle exec rake install` to install a modified version of the gem on your local system.
+Make the necessary changes, then run `bundle exec rake install` to install a modified version of the gem on your local system.

 To release a new version, update the version number in `capistrano/magento2/version.rb`, merge all changes to master, and then run `bundle exec rake release`.
 This will create a git tag for the version (the tag will apply to the current HEAD), push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).